sasgithub/Data_Analytics_cs/case-study/viz/Non-Tourist_Customer_Ride_Duration_by_Weekday_vs_Weekend.md

 - Weekday trips are likely **task-focused** (errands, commuting).
 - Weekend trips are more **discretionary** and potentially recreational.
-- The consistent shape across days supports the idea of habitual short-distance usage among non-tourist customers.
+- The consistent shape across days supports the idea of habitual short-distance usage among non-tourist Customers.

 ##### Use Case